Learn About The 21 Types of Knitted Fabrics

 What Is Knit Fabric?

-The definition of knit fabric revolves around knitting, which takes place by weaving yarn together repeatedly in rows.
+The definition of knit fabric revolves around knitting, which takes place by interlooping yarns rather than weaving them.
+This process results in stretchier and more flexible fabrics than woven material.
 Numerous products are created by hand knitting and machine knitting, and both processes are ideal for producing high-quality clothes.

 Production of Knit Fabric